DanielHearn/korean-handbook/README.md

 ![GitHub Logo](readme-assets/korean1.png)

 ### TODO
-- Finish v1 implementation with all basic content.
+- Get and implement audio for all characters and basic words, and let them be played when the character is clicked.
-- Get audio for all characters and basic words, and let them be played when the character is clicked.
+- Work out additional features e.g weekly blog or additional basic lessons.

 ### Gulp tasks
 - Watch: Use browsersync to reload files and compiles scss, pug.